Every play is a data point. Every rep tells a story.

 Recorded a sack

-Maintained tight man-to-man coverage through full quarterback progression exceeding 6 seconds
+Maintained tight man-to-man coverage for longer than 6 seconds

 Blocked defender to the ground without help